msgimanila/laravel-lecture/readme.md

 ## About Laravel Lecture

 Laravel Lecture is a web application that functions as LMS or Learning Management System for any kind of business and organization.
-It has a builtin Tutorbot or a chatbot that you can ask and answer questions about anything.
+It has a builtin Tutorbot or a chatbot that you can ask and it answer questions about anything.